shashank-1995/elevator-system/README.md

             b. building_id : building_id
             c. request_queue : -  request made in each elevator
             d. lift_positions :  - Current elevator postions
+    ```
+Postman collection is added in the project with name "elevator_system.postman_collection.json"
 ## Note

 The project is a simulation and does not control any physical elevators.
 It is designed to demonstrate the working of an elevator system using Django and Django REST framework.